JBattishill/cbr-modern/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

+## Reflection

+I chose to keep my site as basic and functional as possible to allow myself time to work on understanding APIs and making the website as dynamic as possible.

+I was not able to get the website hosted using the the examples provided however I am determined to have this resolved in time for the next assignment.

+## Goals

+• A simple, clean website that's easy to navigate and understand
+• Dynamic, pulling data from API to display page data and images etc.
+• Responsive and still functional on smaller devices

+## Inspiration

+I honestly didn't take much inspiration from anywhere except the template and code provided by Ben :)

+I used the template in conjuction with animation examples from CSS-Tricks.
+Everything else I wrote myself.

+## Production Process
+I started with focusing on splitting up the data from the events page, it was far too much on a single view.
+With Ben's help, I was able to get the view functional and displaying data correctly using NuxtJS's v-html function.

+### Lessons learned
+NuxtJS is very complex and difficult to pick up... but eventually things made sense and things started to come together.

+This was first project using Bootstrap, I don't think I really picked it up properly but that wasn't what I was really focused on for this project.

+Overall I am pretty happy with how it turned out and I am find myself thinking forward to the next assignment and conceptualising ideas.
+But i need to stop, I havent slept properly in like 4 days so I can relax this weekend...

+Thanks

+Jarryd Eastwood (formerly Battishill) u3092157

 ## Special Directories

 You can create the following extra directories, some of which have special behaviors.
 Only `pages` is required; you can delete them if you don't want to use their functionality.